Volkswagen Sharan: Mark 1B/Phase 1.75 (2004–2010)

-A further minor cosmetic facelift was implemented in September 2003 at Frankfurt Motor Show for the model year of 2004.
+A further minor cosmetic facelift was implemented in September 2003 at Frankfurt Motor Show for the 2004 model year.
 This changed, primarily, the grille, and tail lights (round).
 Also, more standard equipment was added, including air conditioning and curtain side air bags.
 In 2006, Ford independently introduced a new Galaxy which was not based on the Sharan and Alhambra designs from the Volkswagen Group.

 The new Galaxy was built at a dedicated Ford plant in Limburg, Belgium.
 The last first generation Ford Galaxy rolled off the AutoEuropa line at the end of 2005, while the first generation Sharan and SEAT Alhambra continued in production, alongside the Volkswagen Eos and the new Scirocco, until August 2010.

 A BlueMotion variant was introduced in 2008 and went on sale in Germany in May 2008, with lower (159g/km) CO_{2} emissions and average fuel consumption of 38 mpg U.S. In the UK only 60 BlueMotions were expected to shift per year, and it was on sale there until February 2011.